0xja-eth/boop-claimer/README.md

    - Connect your wallet on the BoopClaimer website.
    - Note: The wallet you connect must be the same wallet address you used on boop.fun.

----

-If you have any questions, feel free to provide feedback or contact the developer.